flowmo-ai/open_ai_client/README.md

   #Immediately cancel a fine-tune job.
   result = api_instance.cancel_fine_tune(fine_tune_id)
   p result
-rescue OpenAI::ApiError => e
+rescue OpenAIClient::ApiError => e
   puts "Exception when calling FineTunesApi->cancel_fine_tune: #{e}" end
 # Setup authorization
-OpenAI.configure do |config|
+OpenAIClient.configure do |config|
 end

-api_instance = OpenAI::FineTunesApi.new
+api_instance = OpenAIClient::FineTunesApi.new
-body = OpenAI::CreateFineTuneRequest.new # CreateFineTuneRequest |
+body = OpenAIClient::CreateFineTuneRequest.new # CreateFineTuneRequest |

 begin
   #Creates a job that fine-tunes a specified model from a given dataset.
 Response includes details of the enqueued job including job status and the name of the fine-tuned models once complete.
 [Learn more about fine-tuning](/docs/guides/legacy-fine-tuning)
   result = api_instance.create_fine_tune(body)
   p result
-rescue OpenAI::ApiError => e
+rescue OpenAIClient::ApiError => e
   puts "Exception when calling FineTunesApi->create_fine_tune: #{e}" end
 # Setup authorization
-OpenAI.configure do |config|
+OpenAIClient.configure do |config|
 end

-api_instance = OpenAI::FineTunesApi.new
+api_instance = OpenAIClient::FineTunesApi.new
 fine_tune_id = 'fine_tune_id_example' # String | The ID of the fine-tune job to get events for.
 opts = {
   stream: false # BOOLEAN | Whether to stream events for the fine-tune job.
 If set to true, events will be sent as data-only [server-sent events](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events/Using_server-sent_events#Event_stream_format) as they become available.
 The stream will terminate with a `data: [DONE]` message when the job is finished (succeeded, cancelled, or failed).
 If set to false, only events generated so far will be returned.